Is Attention always needed? A Case Study on Language Identification from Speech: Model Framework

-Our proposed architecture consists of three models. \begin{itemize} \item CNN based architecture \item CRNN based architecture \item CRNN with Attention based architecture \end{itemize} We made use of the capacity of CNNs to capture spatial information to identify languages from audio samples.
-In CNN based architecture our network uses four convolution layers, where each layer is followed by ReLU \citep{Nair2010} activation function and max pooling with a stride of 3 and a pool size of 3.
+We made use of the capacity of CNNs to capture spatial information to identify languages from audio samples.
+In a CNN-based framework, our network uses four convolution layers, where each layer is followed by the ReLU \citep{Nair2010} activation function and max pooling with a stride of 3 and a pool size of 3.
 The kernel sizes and the number of filters for each convolution layer are (3, 512), (3, 512), (3, 256), and (3, 128), respectively.

-Figure \ref{fig:architecture_model} provides a schematic overview of the network architecture.
-In CRNN based architecture the Bi-Directional LSTM consisting of a single LSTM with 256 output units was used after the Convolution module.
-The Attention Mechanism used in our architecture is based on Hierarchical Attention Networks \citep{Yang2016}.
-In the Attention Mechanism, contexts of features are summarized with a bidirectional LSTM by going forward and backward.
+Figure \ref{fig:framework_model} provides a schematic overview of the framework.
+The CRNN framework passes the output of the Convolutional Module to a Bi-Directional LSTM consisting of a single LSTM with 256 output units.
+The LSTM's activation function is $tanh$, and its recurrent activation is $sigmoid$.
+The Attention Mechanism used in our framework is based on Hierarchical Attention Networks \citep{Yang2016}.
+In the Attention Mechanism, contexts of features are summarized with a bidirectional LSTM by going forward and backwards.

-In equation \ref{eq:LSTMperceptron}, $L$ is the the number of audio specimen.
+In equation \ref{eq: LSTMperceptron}, $L$ is the number of audio specimens. $a_{n}$ is the input sequence for the LSTM network. $\overrightarrow{a_{n}}$ and $\overleftarrow{a_{n}}$ provide the learned vectors from LSTM forward direction and backward direction, respectively.
 The vector, $a_{i}$, builds the base for the attention mechanism.
 The goal of the attention mechanism is to learn the model through training with randomly initialized weights and biases.
 The layer also ensures with the $tanh$ function that the network does not stall.
-The function keeps the input values between -1 and 1, and also maps zeros to near-zero values.
-The layer with $tanh$ function are again multiplied by trainable context vector $u_{i}$.
+The function keeps the input values between -1 and 1 and maps zeros to near-zero values.
+The layer with $tanh$ function is again multiplied by trainable context vector $u_{i}$.
+The trainable context vector refers to a vector learned during the training process and used as a fixed-length representation of the entire input document.
+In our framework, the attention mechanism is used to compute a weighted sum of the sequences for each speech utterance, where the weights are learned based on the relevance of each sequence to the speech utterances.
+This produces a fixed-length vector for each utterance that captures the most salient information in the sequences.
 The context weight vector $u_{i}$ is randomly initiated and jointly learned during the training process.
-Improved vectors are represented by $a_{i}^{'}$ as shown in equation \ref{eq:annotationImp}.
+Improved vectors are represented by $a_{i}^{'}$ as shown in equation \ref{eq: annotationImp}.